+The most that you can contribute to your Health Flexible Spending Account each Plan Year is \$2,500.
 In order to be reimbursed for a health care expense, you must submit to the Administrator an itemized bill from the service provider.
-We may provide you with the option to elect a debit card to use to pay for medical expenses.
 The Administrator will provide you with further details.
 Amounts reimbursed from the Plan may not be claimed as a deduction on your personal income tax return.
 Reimbursement from the fund shall be paid at least once a month.
-Expenses under this Plan are treated as being "incurred" when you are provided with the care that gives rise to the expenses, not when you are formally billed or charged, or you pay for the medical care.